 5. Food Intolerances

 If a certain type of food (like dairy or wheat) upsets your stomach, it may not necessarily mean you have a food allergy.
-Rather, it might that your microbiome is probably out of balance.
+Rather, your microbiome is probably out of balance.
 It lacks enough of the good bacteria needed to effectively break down certain foods.

 6. Mood Changes

 The gut is often referred to as the “second brain”—and for good reason.
 Research confirms that things like anxiety, depression, mood swings, and emotional health are tied to the state of your gut.
 We need good gut bacteria to support important mood-enhancing chemicals, like dopamine and serotonin.

 Discuss any of these symptoms with your healthcare provider.
 A basic understanding of the status of your gut may require a comprehensive stool test, SIBO breath test, or food allergy/sensitivity testing.